ecoplan-avanta/n8n-nodes-avanta/README.md

 ---

 **Note**: This is a community-maintained node.
-For issues specific to the Avanta API itself, please contact Avanta support directly.
+For issues specific to the avanta API itself, please contact avanta support directly.